ChuanMeng/RLT4Reranking/README.md

 cd ..
 ```

-Note that we recommend using GPU to execute the following commands.
+Note that we recommend using GPU to execute all commands in this section.

 #### BM25--RankLLaMA
 Use the following commands to use RankLLaMA to re-rank the retrieved list returned by BM25 on TREC-DL 19 and 20: